Kanga-Who/home-assistant/Home Assistant with Proxmox installation.md

 **1.2)** You will now need to make a bootable USB drive using balenaEtcher, available [HERE](https://www.balena.io/etcher/).
 Use a USB drive of at least 8gb.
 Insert the blank USB drive into your PC, open Etcher, select the Proxmox image you have just downloaded, select your USB drive, then click Flash.

-**1.3)** Insert the USB you have just made into the new machine, connect a monitor, Ethernet cable, keyboard and mouse, and power on the machine.
+**1.3)** Insert the USB you have just made into the new machine, connect a monitor, Ethernet cable, keyboard, mouse, and power on the machine.
+If you have any extra hardware, like a Zigbee or Z-Wave stick, now is also a good time to plug them in to the machine.
 You will need to select the USB drive as the boot device, to do this, you will need to press something like F12 or DEL on your keyboard immediately when the machine is powered on.
-If you have any extra hardware, like a Zigbee or Z-Wave stick, now is also a good time to plug them in to the machine.

 **1.4)** When you see the first screen, select **Install Proxmox VE**, press Enter.
 The installer will perform some automated tasks for 1-2 mins.